Sandeep5521/Binge/README.md

 # BingeQL Documentation

 BingeQL is a GraphQL API built using Node.js, Express, and MongoDB.
 It provides a robust backend for managing movies, shows, tags, and users.
 This API is used by **Binge**, a React web app deployed on Vercel.
+The API endpoint is hosted at **https://bingeql.onrender.com/graphql**.
 This document provides an overview of the API schema, queries, mutations, and sample usage.

 ## Table of Contents
 - [Schema Overview](#schema-overview)